 Acquired premature ejaculation can develop after a period of normal ejaculation.
 It is usually due to a psychological problem such as performance anxiety.
 Other factors that can contribute to premature ejaculation are anxiety, stress, erectile dysfunction and relationships problems.
 Alcohol and recreational drugs can make premature ejaculation worse.

 Premature ejaculation treatments

 There are a number of ways you may wish to try before seeking medical help.
 These include:

-- masturbating an hour or two before you have sex
+- masturbating an hour or 2 before you have sex

 - using a thick condom to help decrease sensation